 Step 2.
 Open Donemax Data Recovery for Mac, then select the formatted USB flash drive to start data recovery.

 Step 4.
-After scan, you can preview the recoverable files.
+After scan, you can preview the files.
 Then select the wanted files, click on Recover button to save them.

 Donemax Data Recovery for Mac also can help you format USB flash drive on Mac, mount USB flash drive on Mac, fix damaged USB flash drive on Mac, etc.